-Upon transmission, one or several packets are drawn from the head of the corresponding \gls{rlc} buffer, depending on the selected \gls{mcs} on lower layers.
-Alternatively, \gls{rlc} could perform segmentation of packets into smaller segments to fit them into transport blocks via which the packets are transmitted.
-Upon reception, the received instantaneous \gls{sinr} of each transport block (which depends on the radio channel and the dynamic interference of other devices' transmissions) determines an error probability.
-Consequently, the receptive \gls{rlc} entity reassembles successfully decoded segments and delivers them to the application layer.
-For availability calculation on the application layer, we considered a \gls{urllc} packet lost if it is not fully received before its corresponding delay bound, followed by applying $T_{sv}$ as in \eqref{eq:availEst} where, in final availability distributions, $\Delta t$ is the duration of one simulation, starting from the first action time (i.e., $t_1$) until $t_K$. \tablename\,\ref{tab:simSetup} presents the simulation parameters.
+During transmission, the \gls{mac} layer picks a number of packets from the respective \gls{rlc} buffer, depending on the selected \gls{mcs} on lower layers.
+Alternatively, \gls{rlc} can segment packets into smaller pieces to accommodate them into transport blocks for transmission.
+At the receiver, the instantaneous \gls{sinr} of each transport block, influenced by the radio channel and dynamic interference of other devices' transmissions, dictates an error probability.
+Following this, the receiving \gls{rlc} entity reassembles successfully decoded segments and forwards them to the application layer.
+When assessing availability at the application layer, a \gls{urllc} packet is deemed lost if not entirely received within its delay bound.
+The application state is then determined, integrating $T_{\mathrm{sv}}$ according to \eqref{eq:appState}.
+Finally, communication service availability is computed using \eqref{eq:availEst}.

-The \gls{urllc} traffic is represented by periodic \gls{ul} and \gls{dl} traffic, with delay bounds of $6$\,ms and $4$\,ms as well as the sizes of $64$ bytes and $80$ bytes, respectively, both with a period of $6$\,ms. Such \gls{urllc} traffic characterization aligns with the machine control use case for mobile robots in \cite{3GPP22104}.
-Motivated by \cite{3GPP22874AiModel}, we assumed that the shared \gls{dnn} architecture (i.e., used on the devices and the central node) follows MobileNets \cite{mobileNets}, a class of efficient \gls{dnn} models based on a streamlined architecture for mobile and embedded vision applications.
-We considered $0.25$\,MobileNet-$224$ in \cite{mobileNets}, implying that the \gls{dnn} model has $0.5$ million parameters.
-To model the distributed \gls{ai} traffic, we assumed \gls{fl} and 32 bits quantization for each model parameter, implying that each model (local or global) can be represented as a packet of size $2$\,MB.
-Nevertheless, our solution applies to settings where other quantization/compression approaches reduce the communication overhead \cite{Sindri2020Linear}.
+The \gls{urllc} traffic is represented by periodic \gls{ul} and \gls{dl} traffic, with delay thresholds of $6$\,ms and $4$\,ms and payload sizes of $64$ bytes and $80$ bytes, respectively, both with a period of $6$\,ms. Such \gls{urllc} traffic characterization aligns with the machine control use case for mobile robots in~\cite{3GPP22104}.
+Motivated by~\cite{3GPP22874AiModel}, we assumed that the shared \gls{dnn} architecture, employed both on devices and the central node, follows MobileNets~\cite{mobileNets}.
+MobileNets are a class of efficient \gls{dnn} models designed for mobile and embedded vision applications based on a simplified architecture.
+We considered $0.25$\,MobileNet-$224$ in~\cite{mobileNets}, implying that the \gls{dnn} model has $0.5$ million parameters.
+To model the distributed training traffic, we assumed \gls{fl} and 32 bits quantization for each model parameter (i.e., each model, whether local or global, can be represented as a $2$\,MB packet).
+Nevertheless, our solution applies to settings where other quantization/compression approaches reduce the communication overhead~\cite{Sindri2020Linear}.